Table of Contents

 Timing is Important When Getting Pee Out of a Mattress

-Always try to clean the pee area on the mattress when the dog isn’t in the room; otherwise, it might give him an idea that peeing all over your things attracts your attention, and that’s not an opportunity that any loyal pup can ignore.
+Always try to clean the pee area on the mattress when the dog isn’t in the room; otherwise, it might give him the idea that peeing all over your things attracts your attention, and that’s not an opportunity that any loyal pup can ignore.

 It might also help to change up the layout of the furniture if your puppy consistently pees on the mattress, particularly in the same place, over a more extended period.